 The framework agreement is often styled as an umbrella agreement under which tenders are issued for the supply of a range of goods and services to the end user.
 A typical framework agreement permits the issue of a variety of tenders for a variety of supplies to a variety of potential bidders.
 Consequently, the framework agreement is usually a set of generic boiler plate provisions under which the detail of each tender can be slotted in.
 The parties to a framework agreement will be the end user and the main contractor.

-The sub-contractors agreement is the agreement entered into between the main contractor under the framework agreement and the sub-contractor.
+The intermediary or sub-contractors agreement is the agreement entered into between the main contractor under the framework agreement and the service supplier.
 The end user is not a party to the sub-contract.
-However, the main contractor needs to ensure that all of its liabilities are passed down to the sub-contractor because legally it is the main contractor who is responsible for delivery under the framework agreement and any tender documents.
+However, the main contractor needs to ensure that all of its liabilities are passed down to the sub-contractor.
+This is because legally it is the main contractor who is responsible for delivery under the framework agreement and any tender documents.